metazine/cs50/week2/scrabble/README.md

 ## What it does

-enter a word and it prints its base value in scrabble.
+Two players enter a word and the algorithm outputs which player entered the word with the highest base scrabble score.

 ## How it works